mikeploythai/refined-physics/README.md

   Makes the air boost act similar to the one in Sonic Generations.

-  Enable `Decreased Falling Deceleration` for a better air-boosting experience.
+  Keep `Decreased Falling Deceleration` enabled for a better air boosting experience.
 </details>

 <details>